stla/jackpolynomials/README.md

 ratios of polynomials.

+### Combinatorics

+The module `Math.Algebra.Combinatorics` appeared in version 1.4.6.0.
+It provides some functions to compute Kostka numbers, possibly skew, to enumerate the semistandard Young tableaux with a given shape and a given weight, possibly skew, and to enumerate Gelfand-Tsetlin patterns.
+The reason to include this module in the package is that these functions are used to compute the symmetric polynomials.

 ## References

 * I.G.
 Macdonald. *Symmetric Functions and Hall Polynomials*.
 Oxford Mathematical Monographs.
 The Clarendon Press Oxford University Press, New York, second edition, 1995.